Tina Langley

 Tina Michelle Langley (born September 3, 1973) is the current head coach of the Washington Huskies women's basketball team.
 From 2015 to 2021, she was head coach for the Rice Owls women's basketball team.
+Before joining Rice, she served as an associate head coach for the Maryland Terrapins women's basketball team, helping the program advance to the Final Four in 2014 and 2015.